linda-seiter/CMSC115_2258/unit8_project/README.md

 */
 ```

-Run the JUnit tests in the `TestSetCornerCells` class to verify your solution.
+Run the JUnit tests in the `SetCornerCellsTest` class to verify your solution.

 Once the tests pass, update the `main()` to add trees in the corners of the yard.